England: Dorset – 6 nights

 On a quiet street on the edge of town, Lyme Townhouse offers comfortable, well appointed rooms.
 It is worth upgrading to one of their larger rooms as the standard rooms can be slightly snug.
 A supplement may be payable for this hotel.

-Total 6 nights in double/twin room, 6 breakfasts (breakfast hamper in room in Lyme), short transfer at the start of Day 3 and luggage transfers from Tisbury to Lyme Regis; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.
+Total 6 nights in double/twin room, 6 breakfasts, short transfer at the start of Day 3 and luggage transfers from Tisbury to Lyme Regis; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.

 All prices are per person unless otherwise indicated, and are based on a standard booking in May.
 Prices may vary seasonally and a fixed price will be given to you before you commit.